Boganabi/DnD-Notes/Worlds/Avir.md

 	- [[Zelos]]
 		- Name comes from an alternate name for the rider of the first horse of the apocalypse.
 This is where the origins of Armius are.
 - Races
+- Other conflicts
+	- The Despairing God has caused a constant years-long drizzle, which is starting to have environmental consequences
+	- The Gods have started warring with each other

 ### Filling in blanks from: